Abbott Labs stock and its dividend hold a special place in my portfolio.

 Abbott has been in business for more than 125 years.
 The company is truly global and operates in over 160 countries with 107,000 employees.

-Abbott’s product lines are focused on 6 main areas.
+As a company that operates in the health care sector, Abbott’s product lines are focused on 6 main areas.

 First of all, Cardiovascular.
 These products provide innovative technologies that can improve the way doctors treat people with vascular diseases, irregular heartbeats and diseases of the heart’s valves.